 Asian shares slip after tech stock slump on Wall St

-BANGKOK (AP) — Shares are mostly lower in Asia after Wall Street sagged under weakness in tech stocks.
+BANGKOK (AP) — Shares were mostly lower in Asia on Thursday after Wall Street sagged under weakness in tech stocks.

+U.S. futures turned higher and oil prices rebounded more than $1 a barrel.

 Japan revised upward its GDP data to show the economy contracted less than earlier reported in July-September, in a sign the country weathered its latest big COVID wave with less damage than had been thought.